Best Organic Prenatal Vitamin Guide

 Here are the primary nine factors we considered when reviewing popular prenatal vitamin brands.

-Let’s get something out of the way: there are no truly food-based prenatal supplement on the market.
+Let’s get something out of the way: there are no truly food-based prenatal supplements on the market.
+But you’ll see brands like Actif organic prenatal vitamins that claim 100% non-synthetic ingredients.

-By definition, a whole food supplement consists of the food source itself that has been concentrated into a powder (via dehydration).
-The volume needed for a proper condensed food powder would be more than you could ever pack into pills.
-Therefore, the only way to get a truly “food-based” supplement would be by swallowing an entire capsule (or multiple capsules) for a single nutrient.
+By definition, a whole food supplement, like mykind organic prenatal vitamins consists of the food source itself that has been concentrated into a powder (via dehydration).
+The volume needed for a proper condensed food powder would be more than you could ever pack into pills, so the only way to get a truly “food-based” supplement would be by swallowing an entire capsule (or multiple capsules) for a single nutrient.

-Because of this, every prenatal vitamin system (even the ones with 10 pills per day!) contain synthetic nutrients.
-Sometimes the capsule will ALSO contain some amount of dehydrated food-based powder, but this does not make it a “food-based,” in our opinion.
+Because of this, every prenatal vitamin system (even the ones with 10 pills per day!) contains synthetic nutrients.
+Sometimes the capsule will ALSO contain some amount of dehydrated food-based powder, but this does not make it “food-based,” in our opinion.

-There are three primary ways that essential nutrients are sourced for vitamin capsule or pill (and in practice, the first two are really the same):
+There are three primary ways that essential nutrients are sourced for vitamin capsules or pills (and in practice, the first two are really the same):

 At the beginning of this post, we mentioned seven nutrients that are critical for a healthy pregnancy.
-These are what you’ll find in the best prenatal vitamins.
+These are what you’ll find in safe prenatal vitamins.

 Keep in mind, though, that some of these nutrients are really easy to get from food.
 And some are better absorbed when combined with other specific nutrients (more on this in a minute).
 We took all of this into account when reading the labels of some of the most popular prenatal vitamins on the market.

-For instance, gestational supplementation of choline has been linked with decreased risk of neural tube closure pathology and improved cognitive function in babies.
-But choline is not found in many prenatal vitamins.
+For instance, choline, which supports healthy brain and spinal cord development, is actually very important during pregnancy but not found in many prenatal vitamins.
+(Gestational supplementation of choline has been linked with decreased risk of neural tube closure pathology and improved cognitive function in babies.)

 Given the high rates of choline deficiency in the U.S., we gave bonus points to the brands of prenatals that included a food-based version of this nutrient.